 TCU Overlay District Registration

-The newly adopted TCU Overlay District seeks to protect existing single-family residential neighborhoods by setting a residency limit of three unrelated persons in households within the overlay.
+The newly adopted TCU Overlay District seeks to protect existing single-family residential neighborhoods by setting an occupancy limit of three unrelated persons in single family zoning districts within the overlay.

 All one-family and two-family dwellings must register by March 31, 2015.
 Additionally owners of buildings being occupied by four or five unrelated persons, or those issued a building permit by Dec.
 8, 2014, may continue such use by registering as a nonconforming use by March 31, 2015.